flanksource/docs/mission-control/docs/registry/aws.md

 | `connectionDetails.skipTLSVerify` | Skip TLS verification.| bool | false |
 | `connectionDetails.assumeRole` | Assume AWS role. | string | "" |

+:::info
+If you have setup IAM Roles for Service Account, you do not have to do anything else.
+If you do not have that setup, you can use AWS Access and Secret Keys as well

 Example:
 ```yaml title="values.yaml"
 connectionDetails: